-There are some processes or applications known to interfere with Steam, igfxEm is one of these process that cause the error steam missing file privileges on your computer.
-Here is how to stop and fix igfxEm module:
+There are some processes or applications known to interfere with Steam, igfxEm is one of these processes that causes the error steam missing file privileges on your computer.
+Here is how to stop and fix the igfxEm module:

-- Click on details tab if you’re using Windows 8 or 10, and for older windows versions like Windows 7, you should click Processes tab.
+- Click on the details tab if you’re using Windows 8 or 10, and for older windows versions like Windows 7, you should click the Processes tab.

 - You need to locate igfxEm.exe, and to make it easier for identifying, you should sort the list by Name or Image Name.